-Education roll out and auditor training began in Quarter 3, resulting in a lower number of audits done for both Quarters 3 & 4.
-As such, HandyAudit graphs for these two quarters will not be shown in this annual report.
+HandyAudit was also rolled out for use in community programs, beginning in Quarter 3.
+With the education roll out and auditor training occurring, a lower number of audits were done for both Quarters 3 & 4.
+As such, HandyAudit graphs for these two quarters in community programs will not be shown in this annual report.

-The following graphs in this section show the HH compliance rates per moment comparing the past four fiscal years by program.
-Please note: the graphs for HH in AC/PCHs will only show HH compliance for Quarters 1 & 2 in 2022-2023.
+The following graphs in this section show the HH compliance rates per moment for the past fiscal year by program.
+Please note: the graph for HH in Community Programs will show HH compliance for the past four fiscal years with only Quarters 1 & 2 in 2023-2024.

 Figure 1a.
-Overall regional HH compliance by moment at Southern Health-Santé Sud Acute Care (AC) facilities for the past four fiscal years.
-In AC facilities, HH compliance rates have decreased for all moments compared to the previous year.
-The 80% target compliance rate was not met.
+Overall regional HH compliance by moment at Southern Health-Santé Sud Acute Care (AC) facilities for the past year.
+Although the 80% target compliance rate was not met, HH compliance rates have increased in AC over the past year.